kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   ([container-storage-interface/spec#604][spec-pr]).
 - 2026-05-27: KEP rewritten end-to-end against the redesigned CSI APIs and Kubernetes status fields.
 Targeting v1.37 alpha.
+- 2026-09-16: Add an `Unknown` health status so driver-reported conditions the CO does not recognize are surfaced rather than dropped, and specify explicit "healthy" reporting (a present, empty status) as distinct from an absent field (no health information available).

 ## Drawbacks